asyrjasalo/kongman/README.md

 By default, target `KONG_URL` is [http://127.0.0.1:8001](http://127.0.0.1:8001).

-Create or update the Kong resources according to configuration:
+Create or update the Kong resources from to configuration:

     kong-incubator --yaml ./examples/mockbin.yaml

-Create a key-auth for the consumer (if not already created) and output the `key`:
+Create a consumer key-auth `key`, if none exists, and output it:

     kong-incubator --key-auth mocker --key-only